sanger/traction-service/DPL-478-todo.md

   Long Read
   ToL

+- Agree CSV format from UI -> Service
+  CSV string

 ## Tasks To Do

+- Add presence validation test for csv_data to QcResultsUpload spec

-- Research: Confirm QC Assay Types in rake task, matching Google Sheet for below step
+- Wipe and add QC Assay Types in rake task, matching Google Sheet for below step

 - Update `lib/tasks/create_qc_assay_types.rake` so key/ label values are up to date, based on Google sheet "DPL-478 - long read QC results heading vs system field name"

 - Expose `status` and `decision_made_by` to QcResultResource, if required?